carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - On premises applications are connected to AWS Storage Gateway
   - It provides low-latency performance by caching frequently accessed data on premises (**local cache**)
   - It replicates data storage securely and durably into Amazon S3 and Glacier.
+  - AWS compute can process the replicated data in AWS Cloud.
 - Security:
   - Data transfers between gateway appliance and AWS storage is encrypted using SSL.
   - Bby Default, data stored by AWS Storage Gateway in S3 is encrypted (SSE-S3).
 Optionally, encrypted KMS-Managed Keys using SSE-KMS.